keysikejjxsmq/korepi-docs/src/en/README.md

       details: We value security, ensuring safe access and protection of your data.

 copyright: false
-footer: Copyright © 2023 Micah && Kitten All rights reserved.
+footer: Copyright © 2024 Kitten All rights reserved.
 All other trademarks, screenshots, logos, and copyrights are the property of their respective owners.
 ---